-- 1.1 Insert the CD into your CD-ROM drive. - 1.2 The Belkin Setup Utility screen will automatically appear.
+- 1.1 Insert the Installation Software CD into your CD-ROM drive. - 1.
+2 The Belkin Setup Utility will automatically appear.

-Note: If the Setup Utility screen does not appear within 20 seconds, open up your CD-ROM drive by double-clicking on the "My Computer" icon.
+Note: If the Setup Utility screen does not appear within 20 seconds, open your CD-ROM drive by double-clicking on the "My Computer" icon and insert the CD.
+Double-click on the CD-ROM drive that the installation CD has been placed in to start the installation.
 Then, double-click on the folder named "Files".
-Next, double-click on the icon named "Setup.exe".
+Next, double-click on the icon named "setup.exe".

-1.3 In the "Menu" window, drag your mouse over the "Install" button, then click on the words "Click here" located to the right side of the "Install" button to start the software installation program.
+1.3 In the menu window, drag your mouse over the "Install" button then select "Click here" to start the software installation program.